programminghoch10/Lygisk/README.md

 All other files required for installation are placed within `/data`, which (in our case) is encrypted and thus unavailable.
 Lygisk will keep all required files for reinstallation ready within `addon.d`.
-That is actually the whole reason why Lygisk exists: You don't need to re-flash Lygisk after OTA manually.

 If you use Lygisk with unencrypted `/data`, it won't give you any advantage over Magisk.

 ## Bug reports